yeahrb/yeah/README.md

 ...

 ### Map
 Maps are Ruby hashes that can be parsed from JSON.
-Upon loading a map, the game will look for an `entities` key with a value of a hash containing keys that correspond to `Entity` subclass names, and each of these keys will have a value that is an array of up to 3 `Numeric` elements or an array of said arrays, which represent coordinates at which to instantiate said `Entity` subclasses.
+Upon loading a map into a `Game` instance, the game looks for an `entities` key with a value of a hash with keys that correspond to `Entity` subclass names.
+Each of these keys have a value that is an array of up to 3 numeric elements or an array of said arrays.
+These numeric arrays represent coordinates at which to instantiate said `Entity` subclasses.
 Maps can also contain arbitrary data.

 ```ruby
 level4 = {